 Seasonal allergies affect between ten and thirty percent of the world’s population—that’s in the range of 700 million and 2.1 billion people.
 In America alone, that figure is over 25 million people.
 Chances are pretty good that you’ve experienced some of the many fall allergy symptoms, or that you know someone who has.
 If so, you know how difficult they can make things, and how they dominate your life until you find relief.
 Your immediate reaction is probably to go to your local drug store, pick up an over-the-counter solution, and hope it relieves whatever you’re experiencing.
 Before you do that this time around, consider your other options.
-Rinsing your nose with a neti pot or saline spray with xylitol should be your initial regimen for relief.
+Rinsing your nose with a sinus rinse or saline spray with xylitol should be your initial regimen for relief.
 Medications should only be a last resort.

 Prominent Fall Allergy Symptoms

 Understanding what causes your symptoms is the key to solving your allergy issues and inhibiting them in the future.
 Here are a few of the most common fall allergy symptoms.

 Many of these symptoms are similar to the common cold or flu, so take note of the season and your environment to determine if you’re suffering from allergies—treatments can differ if you’re suffering from a cold or from fall allergy symptoms.
 If you don’t know if you have allergies, an allergist in you area can test you.
 If you have asthma, ragweed-induced symptoms can aggravate your already wheezy chest, so take special care during the fall time.

 Understand that symptoms are not the cause of your suffering.
 The root of the problem lies with the allergens.
 Treating allergy symptoms with medications for an instant “fix” is like treating a bruise with a bandage.
 It’ll cover it up for a while, but it won’t solve the problem.
 Before tackling your symptoms, recognize that they are a defense mechanism, not a problem to be solved.